-Who’s the creator behind it?
+Who’s the creator of it?

 Behind every great invention is a creator.
 So who’s the great mind behind this device?
 This is a great question as no one seems to know.
 Their website offers no information on the person or even the company behind this product.
-After a little searching I found that the unknown company selling this product owns a Medical Supply Store named Hart Medical Supplies which operates out of an 2 bedroom house in Fountaintown, IN.
+After a little searching, I found that the unknown company selling this product owns a Medical Supply Store named Hart Medical Supplies which operates out of a 2 bedroom house in Fountaintown, IN.

-Howard L Owens is listed as the owner of the 13 acre estate and operates under Hammons and Hart Holding Co LLC.
+Howard L Owens is listed as the owner of the 13-acre estate and operates under Hammons and Hart Holding Co LLC.
 Shawn C. Hart is listed as the LLC’s registered agent.